 - Utility mining and learning in IoT environment

 - Utility mining and learning in big data

 - Knowledge integration and fusion of utility patterns

 - Privacy preserving and security issues in utility mining/learning

 - AI and ML models incorporated with utility-driven concept

 - Visualization techniques for utility mining/learning

 - Innovative applications in interdisciplinary domains, like finance, biomedicine, healthcare, manufacturing, e-commerce, social media, education, etc.

-- New, open, or unsolved problems in utility-driven mining
+- New, open, or unsolved problems in utility-driven mining and learning